sleepyllie/united-hacks-elliechan/README.md

 # united-hacks-elliechan
- Project for the United Hacks hackathon.
+ Project for the United Hacks hackathon called SympGuide.